 Meet them where they are

 “Some people have siblings who became famous while others became homeless and everything in between.
 So it’s important to consider their stage in life and meet them where they are now—whether or not you agree with their choices,” Dr. Patrick explains.
 No matter what the circumstances, do your best to refrain from judging them or trying to “fix” them, she adds.
 Estranged siblings are more likely to feel comfortable reconnecting when you respect them for who they are, rather than what they have done with their lives.
 Unconditional love heals many old wounds.
-Not sure what to say?
-Follow these 12 golden rules of conversation.

 Get in on a group text

 Technology is often blamed for separating families (Hello, texting your spouse who is sitting in the next room!), but you can use it to bring you closer together as well.
 Dr. Sanok recommends a simple group chat that includes all your siblings.
 “It allows you to communicate in an on-going way and keep each other updated on the little daily things,” he says.
 The only trick is to make sure you set good ground rules—say, politics are off the table.
 (And make sure you’ve brushed up on these rules of good group texting etiquette!)
 If you’re more tech savvy, you could set up group chats online, a private family website, or Facebook page, or schedule weekly group Skype sessions.